datopian/flowershow/site/content/docs/mdx.md

 Let's see what exactly is MDX and what's so cool about it!

 <Callout>
-  A basic familiarity with JSX (React components) and JavaScript might help you understand this chapter, but you can also learn by example and start by tweaking some of our code.
-Opening this page in your text editor may also be helpful.
+  A basic familiarity with JSX (React components) and JavaScript might be helpful to understand this chapter, but you can also learn by example and start by tweaking some of our code.
+Opening this page in your text editor may also help.
 </Callout>

 ## What is MDX?